geonetwork/core-geonetwork/docs/manual/docs/maintainer-guide/production-use/index.md

 -   Admin / Harvesting / GetCapabilities for CSW to retrieve queryable fields
 -   Admin / Thesaurus / Add from INSPIRE registry

-A best practice is to whitelist a series of servers which are known to contain data services.
+A best practice is to allow a series of servers which are known to contain data services.
 However the best guidance here is to recommend to any data provider to enable [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) on their services, and then disable the web proxy.
 CORS fixes the cross browser communication limitation in the proper way.

 If configured incorrectly, remote users may gain access to restricted resources, or impersonate the GeoNetwork server while browsing the web.